GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     In Kotlin, conventional notation for Double numbers can be expressed as "172.3" or "172.3e10", while for Float numbers it can be represented as "172.3f" or "172.3F".

 10. How is the underscore (_) used in numerical variables?
 How does Kotlin interpret this?
     The underscore is used to enhance the readability of large numbers.
 It is ignored by the IDE.
-A number defined as 1_000_000 is interpreted as 1000000 by the IDE.
+A number defined as `1_000_000` is interpreted as `1000000` by the IDE.

 11. What do we compare with `==`?
 What do we compare with `===`?
+    `==` operator compares two values and returns true if the values are equal. `===` operator compares two references and returns true if both objects point to the same memory location in the heap.

 12. Why is the Byte value range important when comparing with the `===` operator?
 Why does Kotlin exhibit special behavior according to this range?
 13. What mathematical operators can be used in numerical variables?
 14. What comparison operators can be used in numerical variables?